franz96521/Anime-translator/README.md

 # Anime-translator
-create subtitles and translate them into the selected language
+Create subtitles and translate them into the selected language

 ## Installation & run
-make sure you have VLC installed on your computer then run :
+Make sure you have VLC installed on your computer then run :
 ```bash
 conda env create -v -f AnimeTranslator.yml
 conda activate AnimeTranslator